abhishekjawali/ecs-fis/Readme.md

 You will execute the following experiment scenarios against an application that is running on Amazon ECS and identify faults in the configuration.
  - How to validate application resiliency if an ECS instance is interrupted?
- - What is the impact of the ECS task if the ECS instance is under stress?
  - How to test a failure of an ECS task?